kabaka9527/generic-copilot/README.md

 ### 2. Set API Keys

+If an API key is not found for a provider, you will be prompted in the QuickPick box.

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
 2. Run: **"GenericCopilot: Set Generic Compatible Multi-Provider Apikey"**